sensorium/Mozzi/README.txt

 HINTS AND TIPS
 Cuttlefish doesn't play nice with  Arduino time functions millis(), micros(), delay(), delayMicroseconds().
 Instead, you can use TimeBomb for scheduling.
-See the DelayCuttlefish example.
+See the EventDelay example.

 A computer line-in works well for listening, and you can record and examine your sounds with Audacity (http://audacity.sourceforge.net/) and